Disha-94/avionics-dash-client/README.md

 This should open http://localhost:3000/ in the browser and display the application
 =======
-User Interface for Avionics Dash application
+User Interface for Avionics Dash application: https://avionicsdash.netlify.app/

 Credentials for user types